United States sanctions against China: Uyghurs

-Hong Kong Autonomy Act
+Hong Kong

 The United States imposed six rounds of sanctions between 2020 and 2025 under Hong Kong Autonomy Act and Executive Order 13936 after the passage of the national security law for undermining Hong Kong's autonomy and restricting freedom of Hong Kong people.
 Then Chief Executive Carrie Lam and her successor John Lee, then as Secretary for Justice, were sanctioned along with several Hong Kong and Chinese government officials and legislators.

-Prohibition of investment in companies linked to China’s military
+Military–civil fusion

 On 12 November 2020, President Donald Trump signed Executive Order 13959, titled "Addressing the Threat From Securities Investments That Finance Communist Chinese Military Companies".
 The executive order prohibits all U.S. investors (institutional and retail investors alike) from purchasing or investing in securities of companies identified by the U.S. Department of Defense as "Communist Chinese military companies."
 As of 14 January 2021, 44 Chinese companies were identified.
 Five of these companies are to be delisted by the New York Stock Exchange by March 2021.
 On 13 January 2021, the executive order was amended to require divestment from the companies by 11 November 2021.

 Section 1260H of the National Defense Authorization Act for Fiscal Year 2021 requires the U.S. Department of Defense to release the names of all "Chinese military companies" operating directly or indirect in the United States.